james-alex/html_character_entities/README.md

 ```

 Maps containing the characters with their respective character codes
-as values can be accessed.
+as values can also be referenced.
 They are used by the `encode` method.

 ```dart
 // A map with only ASCII code character entities as values.